BlessedNoob/Junocash-Hiveos/README.md

 Once you replaced your wallet, CTRL + X, to exit.
 Y, to save changes.
 Enter, to confirm and exit back to terminal

-To make sure changes took just `nano h-config.sh` again, verify wallet is correct and CTRL + X
+To make sure changes took just `nano h-config.sh` again, verify wallet is correct and CTRL + X.

+lastly run `miner resart` and it will refresh with wallet and start mining

 Unfortunately we will need to this on every rig